About

 ISBN: 978-3-00-073275-1

-In 2019, the first volume of the “PortLand” series of books came out, called “Towards PortLand”.
-It described in great detail, how the “PortLand” work cycle started, and which ideas and motivations it is based upon.
-Meanwhile, two editions of the book are sold out, its contents, however, will be re-edited and incorporated in an upcoming collected edition that will cover the complete work cycle, planned for 2025.
+2019 marked the publication of the first volume of the “PortLand” book series, called “Towards PortLand”.
+It describes in great detail, how the “PortLand” work cycle started and which ideas and motivations it is based upon.
+Meanwhile, two editions of the book are sold out, its contents, however, will be re-edited and included in an upcoming collected edition that will cover the complete work cycle, planned for autumn 2025.